rogersruga/Haki-Yangu/README.md

 In Kenya, many citizens struggle to access, understand, or defend their rights.
 Haki Yangu aims to change that by offering:

 - 🏛️ **Justice Simplified** – Legal topics explained in everyday language
-- 🔒 **Ripoti Salama** – An anonymous reporting system for corruption or abuse
 - 🧠 **Jua Haki Zako** – Interactive quizzes to teach civic knowledge and responsibilities

 The app is community-focused, multilingual, and designed to empower users at the grassroots level.